 I’ll be totally honest here….I despised brussels sprouts when I was a kid.
 In hindsight, I now know that the reason behind it was exactly the same as the reason why I hated a cauliflower, which btw I cannot live without right now (check out these recipes for affirmation: Whole Roasted Cauliflower Mediterranean Style, Roasted Cauliflower Soup with Smoked Paprika & Coconut Milk or Cauliflower Pasta Bake with Brie & Fontina).

 This dish was inspired by Ina Garten Balsamic-Roasted Brussels Sprouts.
 She made hers with pancetta and thick balsamic.
 But I love my Trader Joe’s Balsamic Glaze.
 It is super delicious and I don’t have to dirty any pots for reducing the balsamic.
-But if you can’t find a store bought Balsamic Reduction, just heat up 3 tablespoon of balsamic vinegar and reduce in half until thick and sticks to the spoon.
+But if you can’t find a store-bought Balsamic Reduction, just heat up 3 tablespoons of balsamic vinegar and reduce in half until thick and sticks to the spoon.

 Ina also used extra olive oil for roasting the sprouts with pancetta, but I skipped this step as the bacon produces enough fat.

-To make it quick, you will only need few, simple ingredients for this dish:
+To make these balsamic brussels sprouts, you will only need a few, simple ingredients for this dish:

 - Brussels sprouts;